GoSecure/pyrdp/docs/bettercap-rdp-mitm.md

 # Run PyRDP alongisde Bettercap

 Here is a short tutorial on how to combine the MITM RPD tool and Bettercap to redirect all RDP sessions on a LAN segment.
+By default Bettercap poisons only the gateway so connections will need to cross the gateway for them to be poisoned.

 Start bettercap in normal mode (you can use other options if you like).